-YORK Co., Va. – The woman accused of shooting and killing another woman in the parking lot of a Walmart in early 2018 was convicted Thursday.
+YORK Co., Va. – The woman accused of shooting and killing another woman in the parking lot of a Walmart in early 2018 will spend time in prison for the crime.

-Appearing in York-Poquoson Circuit Court, 34-year-old Cindy Bryant was found guilty of first-degree murder, abduction by force and two counts of use of a firearm in the commission of a felony – first offense.
+Appearing in York-Poquoson Circuit Court in September 2019, 34-year-old Cindy Bryant was found guilty of first-degree murder, abduction by force and two counts of use of a firearm in the commission of a felony – first offense.

 Investigators say Bryant shot and killed 37-year-old Jean Bryant in the store’s parking lot around 9:30 a.m. on February 15, 2018.